smaremanda/add-in-docs/overview/specify-office-hosts-and-api-requirements.md

 # Specify Office hosts and API requirements
-Specify Office hosts, requirement sets, or API members your add-in requires.
-Use  **isSetSupported** or other runtime checks to provide additional functionality if an API member is supported in the Office host running your add-in.

  _**Applies to:** Access apps for SharePoint | apps for Office | Excel | Office Add-ins | Outlook | PowerPoint | Project | Word_

-Your Officeadd-in might depend on a specific Office host, a requirement set, an API member, or a version of the API in order to work as expected.
+Your Office Add-in might depend on a specific Office host, a requirement set, an API member, or a version of the API in order to work as expected.
 For example, your add-in might:

 - Run in a single Office application (for example, Word or Excel only), or in several Office applications.